LevonPython/Wine-quality-ML-/README.rst

 <b>Part 3: Trying cross validation and Hyperparameters</b>

 <b>Part 4: Comparison of Model results use metrics like confusion_matrix, classification_report, accuracy_score and implement k fold cross validation for comparison of test score</b>

+<b>Part 5: Create a Flask API with opportunity GET/POST methods to post test data input and calculate prediction and accuracy.
+Raise Web application for more friendly use</b>